tad1/tadOSv0.1-Utils/README.md

-Example programs written in tadOSv0.1, see branches for different examples
+Repository of example programs written for [tadOSv0.1](https://github.com/tad1/tadOS); see branches for different examples.

+#### Add
+Prompt the user for two numbers and print the result.